gauravalley/Data-Science-Projects/README.md

-# Projects related to Data Science and Analytics Using Data-Driven Tools
+# Projects related to Data Science and Data Analysis

+This is a collection of Machine Learning and Data Analysis projects that I've done using data-driven tools such as Python, R and Power BI.
+It contains the following (listed alphabetically):